PlutoGamerpro/CheckInOutSystem/impoments.md

 ##  make registration tap under each users
 ## so instead of all appear like one after one , drodropdown if  a users make more han one

+## fjerne fra all users dashboard men der er admins / mulighed skal det virkligvære der????

+## for at kunne derank anden admin opdagere users til admin kræves kode
+## code virkere kun en gang hvis flere gange virkere den ikke!!

+## Perfect!
+I found the problem.
+The TokenService only adds the "Admin" role claim if user.IsAdmin is true.
+When ## you're logged in as a regular user (not admin), the token doesn't have the "Admin" role, so when you try to save, ## the [AdminAuthorize] filter rejects it with 403 Forbidden.

+## The endpoint is marked with [AdminAuthorize] - which requires the token to have "Admin" role
+## But a regular user cannot call this endpoint even to update their own name/phone
+## The user likely logged in as a non-admin, so their token doesn't have the "Admin" role claim